You can embed Stepik lessons and courses on your website or learning platform:

 Option 3 (LTI)

 Stepik platform supports Learning Tools Interoperability protocol (IMS LTI 1.1) as a learning tool.
-Therefore it can be integrated into most educational platforms (they usually support LTI protocol as a learning platform), including but not limited to: Blackboard LMS, Instructure Canvas, Moodle, Sakai, Desire2Learn, Open edX, Coursera and others.
+Therefore, it can be integrated into most educational platforms (they usually support LTI protocol as a learning platform), including but not limited to: Blackboard LMS, Instructure Canvas, Moodle, Sakai, Desire2Learn, Open edX, Coursera and others.

 What is LTI

-(Information was acquired from: IMS Global)
+(Information source: IMS Global)

 Learning Tools Interoperability® (LTI®) is a specification developed by IMS Global Learning Consortium.
 The principal concept of LTI is to establish a standard way of integrating rich learning applications (often remotely hosted and provided through third-party services) with platforms like learning management systems, portals, learning object repositories, or other educational environments.
 In LTI these learning applications are called Tools (delivered by Tool Providers) and the LMS, or platforms, are called Tool Consumers.